Power Lines: Scaling Laws for Weight Decay and Batch Size in LLM Pre-training: Limitations

 \paragraph{Optimization and training setup}

 Our work focuses on AdamW (the standard optimizer for LLM training).
-While the EMA view of AdamW likely applies to other optimizers that use decoupled weight decay (as noted by~\citet{wang2024how}), it may not apply to approximate second order methods, e.g., Shampoo~\citep{gupta2018shampoo}.
+While the EMA perspective applies directly to other optimizers that use decoupled weight decay, such as Sophia~\citep{liu2023sophia} and MuonClip~\citep{kimi2025k2}, it may not apply to approximate second order methods, e.g., Shampoo~\citep{gupta2018shampoo}.
 However, it can be used when applying AdamW (and related optimizers) in Shampoo's eigenbasis, which was shown to be effective in SOAP~\citep{vyas2024soap}.

-Also, we only present results with a single (standard) learning rate schedule.
-In particular, our method for obtaining $\cbs$ estimates would be quite efficient with a WSD schedule, as we could perform a single training run with each batch size, but decay at various milestones in order to get points along the scaling law, essentially following the approach in~\citet{hagele2024scaling}, but with separate laws for each batch size.
+We present results with a single (standard) learning rate schedule.
+Our method for obtaining $\cbs$ estimates would be quite efficient with a warmup-stable-decay (WSD) schedule~\citep{hu2024minicpm,wen2024understanding}, as we could perform a single training run with each batch size, but decay at various milestones in order to get points along the scaling law, essentially following the approach in~\citet{hagele2024scaling}, but with separate laws for each batch size.

 We used the maximal update parameterization in all experiments, which generates a learning rate $\eta$ adjustment for each model width.
-Current results suggest this approach enables good models at arbitrary $N$, $D$, and $B$ --- when combined with adjustments to $\lambda$ (where this strategy is informed by our experiments comparing re-adjusting $\eta$ vs.\ $\lambda$ in \cref{sec:tema_results}).
+Our results suggest this approach enables good models at arbitrary $N$, $D$, and $B$ when combined with adjustments to $\lambda$.
+This strategy is informed by our experiments comparing re-adjusting $\eta$ vs.\ $\lambda$ in \cref{sec:tema_results}.
 However, it is not feasible, at this scale, to verify whether substantially better models could be obtained by sweeping the full cross-product of $\eta$ and $\lambda$ values.

+Our study specifically focuses on the practically important setting of single-epoch LLM pre-training. \citet{wang2024how} indeed noted differences in optimal $\tema$ when using multi-epoch training, possibly due to data repetition.
+Reconciling these differences by isolating the effects of repetition versus scale is an interesting follow-up direction.

-We only experimented with a single dataset, vocabulary, and context length.
+Here we only experimented with a single dataset, vocabulary, and context length.
 We obtained a similar $\cbs$ scaling law to \citet{zhang2024how}, but it would be interesting to see if differences in the coefficient of our power laws could be attributed to specific differences in approach (e.g., differences in dataset, context length, learning rate schedule, use of weight decay, etc.). \cref{sec:appendix_zhang} has further discussion of differences with \citet{zhang2024how}.